-KEYSER, W.Va. — Relatively few West Virginians may know that the tale of "Frosty the Snowman" came to life in the Mountain State.
-While the story by Walter E. “Jack” Rollins, who was born in Keyser, West Virginia, doesn't specify West Virginia as the location, the song he co-wrote in 1950 originated here among the peaks of the Allegheny Mountains.
+KEYSER, W.Va. — Few West Virginians may know that the tale of "Frosty the Snowman" came to life in the Mountain State.
+While the story by Walter E. “Jack” Rollins, who was born in Keyser, West Virginia, doesn't specify West Virginia as the setting, the song he co-wrote in 1950 originated here among the peaks of the Allegheny Mountains.

 While growing up in Mineral County, Rollins had to care for his mother, who had been blinded by glaucoma.
-She wrote poetry, and so did he, Rollins’s grandson James Busemeyer recalled in an interview with journalist Doug Imbrogno.
-After hearing her son’s poetry, Imbrogno says Rollins’s mother suggested he might put some of his words to music.
+She wrote poetry, as did he, according to Rollins’s grandson James Busemeyer, who recalled in an interview with journalist Doug Imbrogno.
+After hearing her son’s poetry, she suggested he put some of his words to music.

-Yet, Rollins didn't engage in full-time songwriting until after age 40 while working as a baggage handler in New York City.
-There he met Steve Nelson, with whom he won fame a year before publishing “Here Comes Peter Cottontail.”
+Yet, Rollins didn't engage in full-time songwriting until he turned 40, working as a baggage handler in New York City.
+There, he met Steve Nelson, with whom he won fame a year for publishing “Here Comes Peter Cottontail.”

-Rollins afterward moved to Hollywood, where he wrote the lyrics for the US Forest Service's campaign for “Smokey Bear.”
-Rollins added the ‘the’ in "Smokey the Bear" as he was otherwise unable to fit “Smokey Bear” into the lyrics.
+Rollins then moved to Hollywood, where he wrote the lyrics for the U.S. Forest Service's campaign for “Smokey Bear.”
+He famously added the ‘the’ in "Smokey the Bear" as he could not fit “Smokey Bear” into the lyrics.

 Rollins died in Cincinnati, Ohio, in 1973, at age 66, and is buried in the Queen's Point Cemetery in Keyser.